 In his spare time, Brian enjoys hiking, music, and independent film.
 Since 2019, Brian has hiked over 200 miles primarily in Ohio, though he has made a foray into hiking around the Catalina Mountains in southern Arizona.
 He enjoys chasing waterfalls, among other things, and he finds a sense of peace in the solitude that comes from hitting the trail.

-The Crisan Chronicles is a personal blog and is not associated with or endorsed by any of Brian’s current or previous employers.
-Posts that appear here should not be interpreted as professional advice and any interactions that occur on this blog should be not be regarded as part of a professional or therapeutic relationship.
+Brian may occasionally publish content that explores themes related to his work as a therapist.
+However, posts that appear here should not be interpreted as professional advice and any interactions that occur on this blog should be not be regarded as part of a professional or therapeutic relationship.
 Nothing that is written here or anywhere online can replace the value of getting individualized help from a competent mental health professional.